 Duchy Originals Limited

-Founded by HRH The Prince of Wales with its first product, a biscuit made from wheats and oats grown organically on the Home Farm at Highgrove, the range has now grown to include more than 300 products.
+Founded in 1990 by HRH The Prince of Wales with its first product, a biscuit made from wheats and oats grown organically on the Home Farm at Highgrove, the range has now grown to include more than 300 products.
 Waitrose Duchy Organic is now one of the top 30 grocery brands in the UK measured by retail sales.
 Duchy Originals Limited is a wholly-owned subsidiary of The Prince of Wales's Charitable Foundation.
-The Company continues to derive income from royalties and donate any profits to The Prince of Wales's Charitable Foundation.
+The company continues to derive income from royalties and donate any profits to The Prince of Wales's Charitable Foundation.